HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

   - Multilayer approach
   - Separation of concerns
   - Inversion of control
-  - Dependency injection
+  - Dependency injection 🖐️ used
   - GRASP
-  - SOLID
+  - SOLID 🖐️ used
   - GoF patterns
   - Distributed systems
   - Highload applications